 WHO LARRY IS: Larry Hill Taylor is the oldest son of the master guitarist Eddie “Playboy” Taylor—VeeJay recording artist, Jimmy Reed’s music partner, the guy who laid down the boogie and “lump” rhythms that power Chicago’s world-famous blues music.

 Today Larry’s a legend in his own right: the Ambassador of Wst Side Blues He faithfully carries not only his father’s 1950s music traditions, but also a stack of lively R&B/soul tunes which sprang from blues in his own West Side neighborhood--from Howlin' Wolf to Tyrone Davis to James Brown.
 He received long-overdue recognition in 2020 when the City of Chicago's Department of Culture and Special Events named him one of 13 Esteemed Artists.
 To Larry, blues still expresses the years of beauty and hardships of the African American community, including his own life.
 He cannot be separated from the community where he grew up and continues to do neighborhood concerts.

-LARRY’s HISTORY: Born in Chicago in 1955, Larry grew up in a Mississippi-born family of musicians including his mother Vera Taylor, a blues singer.
+LARRY’s HISTORY: Born in Chicago in 1955, Larry grew up in a Mississippi-born family of musicians including his mother, singer/songwriter/piano player Vera Taylor.
 After seeing drummers play at the historic outdoor market on Maxwell Street, Larry at age five picked up sticks and pieced together his own drum set from cardboard boxes.
 As a youth, he watched through a hole in the roof as Howlin’ Wolf played on stage with his parents at the Golden Blue Flame.